 Site Rehabilitation Program

-However, companies participating in the program must continue to meet all AER requirements.
-Albertans can contact the AER's 24-hour response line at 1-800-222-6514 if they have any safety or compliance concerns.
+Companies participating in the program must continue to meet all AER requirements.
+Albertans can contact the AER's 24-hour response line at 1-800-222-6514 if they have any safety, environmental, or compliance concerns.

 More information about eligibility, project requirements, and detailed guidelines can be found on the Government of Alberta's site rehabilitation program website.
 Questions about the program should be directed to the Government of Alberta at 1-833-680-9083 or @email.